project-chip/matter.js/packages/matter-node.js/README.md

 ### Use from Cloned Matter.js Repository

 When you clone the matter.js repository you can also use matter-node.js.
-To fdo this you need to execute `npm install`in the matter.js root directory once to install all dependencies and build all packages.
+To do this you need to execute `npm install`in the matter.js root directory once to install all dependencies and build all packages.

 Then after `cd packages/matter-node.js` you can use `npm run matter` to run the matter-node.js server.
 Please see the next section for more details.